Quia Sum, Cogito: Chapter 4

 No. I will not let that come to pass.
 I can still be remembered if I get tomorrow right.
 I will get tomorrow right.
 Tess will be taken care of.
 Thinking of the news article I read earlier today, I realize my name will go down in history.
 I will be remembered.

 I steal myself for the part I need to act out.
 I cannot let anyone know that this is my last day that I will be seeing them.
-The existential nothingness that is now consuming me helps me to reject the ads that bombard me as I leave the obürg wing, back to where I deserve to be.
+The vacancy – which was once filled by the burdensome hope of personal, unique, and authentic drive; one that had held me back from this commitment – is now filled with dedication to the cause.
+The submissive acceptance of a reality I no longer have to fight against, one that is freely given and justified by the CapDems, is a validating emancipation.
+The existential conviction that is now consuming me helps me to reject the ads’ bombardment as I leave the obürg wing, returning back to where I deserve to be.